-In the analysis of each participant's concept set, we looked for characteristic differences between concepts; that is, the first concept was compared to all subsequent concepts, and then the second concept was compared to all subsequent concepts, and so on.
-We identified: 1) characteristics that differentiated each participant's ideas from each other (i.e., how one concept compared to the others in a participant's set), 2) what transformations moved participants from one concept to the next (i.e., how characteristics of a set of concepts were similar and different, as well as how participants described the transformation), 3) participants' comments on the source of their ideas as they worked through the task, and 4) participants' explanations of how they proceeded through the design task in the retrospective interview.
+In the analysis of each participant's concept set, we looked for characteristic differences between concepts; that is, the first concept was compared with all subsequent concepts, and then the second concept was compared with all subsequent concepts, and so on.
+We identified (1) characteristics that differentiated each participant's ideas from each other (i.e., how one concept compared to the others in a participant's set), (2) what transformations moved participants from one concept to the next (i.e., how characteristics of a set of concepts were similar and different, as well as how participants described the transformation), (3) participants' comments on the source of their ideas as they worked through the task, and (4) participants' explanations of how they proceeded through the design task in the retrospective interview.
 The goal was to find all strategies of any kind that were evident in the concepts generated by participants.

-As an example of this analysis method, consider Figure 2, which shows two concepts from Participant 36.
-The first concept used freestanding constructed legs for support, while the second used ropes tied to trees, suggesting the Design Heuristic called, Incorporating the environment.
+As an example of this analysis method applied to the solar cooker design task, consider Figure 1, which shows two concepts from Participant 36.
+The first concept used free-standing constructed legs for support, while the second used ropes tied to trees, suggesting the Design Heuristic called Incorporating the environment.
 The first concept used a reflective sheet, whereas the second used solar panels, showing a substitution of the functional method of capturing solar energy.
 Both concepts used components that could attach and detach, improving portability.